Czech National Revival: Background

-Following the Battle of White Mountain in 1620, Czech lands experienced Germanisation politics spearheaded by the Habsburg Emperors.
+Following the Battle of White Mountain in 1620, Czech lands experienced Germanisation politics spearheaded by the Habsburg emperors.

-The oppression was also connected with religion – up to 95% of the inhabitants of Bohemia were Protestants (See Hussite) when the Habsburgs took power.
-Although the Habsburgs had promised freedom of religion, they started rampant anti-Reformation and re-Catholicization efforts which made most of the Czech elites flee the country.
+The oppression was also connected with religion – about one half of the inhabitants of Bohemia were Protestants (see Hussite) when the Habsburgs took power.
+The Habsburgs started rampant anti-Reformation and re-Catholicization efforts which made some Czech elites flee the country.
 This violent re-Catholicization has been suggested to be one of the reasons behind today's widespread Czech atheism.

-During the two following centuries Czech had been more or less eradicated from state administration, literature, schools, Charles University and among the upper classes.
-Large numbers of books written in Czech were burned for confessional reasons – for example, Jesuit Antonín Koniáš alone is credited with burning as many as 30,000 Czech-language books.
+During the two following centuries, Czech language had been more or less eradicated from state administration, literature, schools, Charles University, and among the upper classes.
+Large numbers of books written in Czech were burned for confessional reasons.
+For example, Jesuit Antonín Koniáš alone is credited with burning as many as 30,000 Czech-language books.
 Gradually, Czech was reduced to a means of communication between peasants, who were often illiterate.
-Therefore, the Revival looked for inspiration among ordinary Czechs in the countryside.
+Therefore, the revival looked for inspiration among ordinary Czechs in the countryside.

 Milestones

 Josef Dobrovský published his Czech grammar book in 1809.
 In 1817, Václav Hanka claimed to have discovered medieval Manuscripts of Dvůr Králové and Zelená Hora, which were decades later proven as Hanka's and Linda's forgeries.

 Josef Jungmann published the five-volume Czech-German dictionary in 1834–1839.
 It was a major lexicographical work, which had a great formative influence on Czech.
 Jungmann used vocabulary of the Bible of Kralice (1579–1613) period and of the language used by his contemporaries.
 He borrowed words not present in Czech from other Slavic languages or created neologisms.
 He also inspired development of Czech scientific terminology, thus making it possible for original Czech research to develop.

 This work was published by the Matice česká, an institution created by František Palacký in 1831 as a branch of the National Museum.
 The Matice became an important institution as it was at the time one of the few routes through which works in Czech could be published.
 In 1832 it took over the publication of the journal of the Bohemian Museum.
 This journal was important as it provided a forum for the Czech intelligentsia to publish their ideas in their own language, in contrast to the journal published by the Royal Bohemian Academy of Sciences, which was published in German.

 With the renaissance of language, Czech culture flourished.
 Czech institutions were established to celebrate Czech history and culture.
 The National Theatre opened in 1883 and the National Museum in 1818.
+The foundations were financially supported by the nobility, industrialists, as well as the Habsburg emperors.